ubcbraincircuits/whitepaper/source/ethics_legal/tri-agency.rst

 Tri-Agency Research Data Management Policy For Consultation
 -----------------------------------------------------------

-The `Tri-Agency Research Data Management Policy for Consultation <http://science.gc.ca/eic/site/063.nsf/eng/h_97610.html>`_ promotes best practices in research data management.
+The `Tri-Agency Research Data Management Policy for Consultation <http://science.gc.ca/eic/site/063.nsf/eng/h_97610.html>`_ (last modified: 2018/05/25) promotes best practices in research data management.

 	- Section 3.2 “Data Management Plans” states that grant applicants must ensure that proposals submitted to the agencies include methods that represent best practices in research data management.
 In particular, the creation of data management plans is encouraged by the agencies, and is required by some grants.